bcgov/foi-report-download/README.md

 ## Project Status

-This project is stable and actively supported by the GDX Analytics Team.
+This repository has been retired and is no longer actively maintained

 ## Related Repositories